 8.2 Academic laboratory Teaching No. of hours/ methods Observations 1.
 Presentation of the laboratory, of the labor protection norms and of 2 h the conventional signs specific to the field of electric drives.
 2. Control of the main shaft to the machine tool GPR 45 NC.
-Speed selection Students receive laboratory papers 4 h 3.
-Control of advances to the GPR 45 NC machine tool at least one week 4 h 4.
-Control the revolver head on the GPR 45 NC machine tool in advance, study them, inspect 2 h 5.Troubleshooting conventional wiring diagrams of the GPR 45 NC them, and take a 2 h machine tool theoretical test at 6.
+Speed selection Students receive laboratory papers at least one week 4 h 3.
+Control of advances to the GPR 45 NC machine tool in advance, study 4 h 4.
+Control the revolver head on the GPR 45 NC machine tool them, inspect 2 h 5.Troubleshooting conventional wiring diagrams of the GPR 45 NC them, and take a 2 h machine tool theoretical test at 6.
 Design of electrical control diagrams taking into account certain the beginning of 2 h operating restrictions the laboratory.
-7. Study of the frequency converter SO 3536 - 7M and of the pulse Then, the students carry out 2 h modulator 8.Presentation of the FUM program for computer control of an electric drive with asynchronous machine powered by a frequency converter the practical part of the work under the guidance of 4 h 9.
+7. Study of the frequency converter SO 3536 - 7M and of the pulse Then, the 2 h modulator students carry out 8.
+Presentation of the FUM program for computer control of an the practical part of the work under 4 h electric drive with asynchronous machine powered by a frequency converter the guidance of the teacher 9.
 Computer operation of an electric drive with an asynchronous the teacher 4 h machine powered by a frequency converter 10.
 Closing the situation at the laboratory.
-2 h D!11!1
+2 h

-- Silaghi H., Spoial V., Costea C. Ac ion ri electrice, Îndrumar de laborator, Lito Universitatea din Oradea, 2008 - 6.
-Viorica Spoial, Helga Silaghi, Drago Spoial Ac ion ri electrice.
+- Silaghi H., Spoial V., Costea C. Acționări electrice , Îndrumar de laborator, Lito Universitatea din Oradea, 2008 - 6.
+Viorica Spoial , Helga Silaghi, Drago Spoial Ac ion ri electrice.
 Indrumator de laborator.
 Universitatea din Oradea, ISBN 978-606-10-1432-3, Edi ie CD-ROM, 140 pag, 2014